 Trevor Parry-Giles, Executive Director, National Communication Association

 Trevor Parry-Giles graduated from Ripon College and holds an M.A. from the University of New Mexico and a Ph.D. from Indiana University.
 In addition to his NCA position, he is a professor in the Department of Communication at the University of Maryland where he is also an affiliate faculty member with the Department of African American Studies and the Graduate School Field Committee in Film Studies.
 Dr. Parry-Giles's research and teaching focus on the historical and contemporary relationships between rhetoric, politics, law, and popular culture.
 He is the award-winning author or editor of four books and his research has appeared in the Quarterly Journal of Speech, Rhetoric & Public Affairs, Presidential Studies Quarterly, Critical Studies in Mass Communication, the Journal of Communication, and elsewhere.
-Dr. Parry-Giles is a Distinguished Research Fellow and a Distinguished Teaching Fellow of the Eastern Communication Association.
-In 2019, Parry-Giles received the University of Maryland's Graduate Faculty Mentor of the Year Award.
+Dr. Parry-Giles is a Distinguished Research Fellow and a Distinguished Teaching Fellow of the Eastern Communication Association and in 2020 was awarded ECA's Distinguished Service Award.
+Parry-Giles is also a recipient of the University of Maryland's Graduate Faculty Mentor of the Year Award.

 Ambar Basu, Ph.D., Professor, Department of Communication, University of South Florida